 Ludus love is actually kind of like a friendship (just usually with the added “extra” benefits!)

 So don’t rule out or underrate relationships like these, so long as the communication is open and the mutual respect is there.

 Also, don’t worry about being judged.
 Do what’s right for you, whilst staying true to yourself.
 What anyone else thinks is unimportant!
 TRUST ME…

-Last but not least then, we have that mighty SELF-LOVE to help you feel loved when you’re single.
+Last but not least then, it all goes back to that mighty SELF-LOVE to help you feel loved when you’re single.
 And again, it’s not to be underestimated!

-CHALLENGE: To start off your journey to self love, I want to encourage you to take on this 30 Day Challenge for Self Care.
-It just gets you in the habit of doing small things daily to benefit your mental wellbeing but the results are brilliant.
-Click here for full details.
-It’s free!
+To start off your journey to self love, I want to encourage you to take on this 30 Day Challenge for Self Care or this 30 Day Challenge For Self Love.
+(They’re 100% free!)